semgrep/semgrep/HomebrewFormula/README.md

 # Homebrew
-This directory contains the code to build homebrew formulas for sgrep.
+This directory contains the code to build homebrew formulas for semgrep.

 ## How it works
 The formula works in two parts: